Search for sterile neutrino oscillation using RENO and NEOS data

-The extracted $\overline{\nu}_e$ spectra of RENO, NEOS, and Daya Bay\,\cite{Adey:2021rty} are converted to the 3$\nu$ non-oscillating spectra at reactor using global best-fit parameters\,\cite{PDG2020}.
-Figure~\ref{fig:compare_ratio_Daya} shows their spectral shape comparisons with respect to the HM model, exhibiting interesting similarities and discrepancies among each other.
-The three spectra in general show agreement within their systematic uncertainties.
+The extracted $\overline{\nu}_e$ spectra of RENO, NEOS, and Daya Bay\,\cite{Daya_absolute,Adey:2021rty} are converted to the 3$\nu$ non-oscillating spectra at reactor using global best-fit parameters\,\cite{PDG2020}.
+Figure~\ref{fig:compare_ratio_Daya} shows their spectral shape comparisons with respect to the HM model and comparisons among them, exhibiting interesting similarities and discrepancies among each other.
+Note that Daya Bay collaboration recently updated their $\overline{\nu}_e$ spectrum\,\cite{Adey:2021rty}.
+The four spectra in general show agreement within their systematic uncertainties.
+A $\chi^2$ test of an identical spectral hypothesis between any two of these spectra gives 45.8, 36.2, 32.1, and 32.6 for NEOS/RENO, NEOS/Daya Bay 2021, Daya Bay 2021/RENO, and Daya Bay 2017/RENO, respectively, with 57 degrees of freedom.
+An arbitrary normalization is made with a free parameter.
+A slope, probably due to their energy scale difference, is seen in the spectral comparison between Daya Bay 2017 and RENO, but Daya Bay 2021 does not show such a shift any more.
 The reactor related uncertainty is 0.04\% in the spectral comparison between RENO and NEOS, while it is 0.3\% between Daya Bay and one of the other two.
 The minimal spectral discrepancy is observed between RENO and Daya Bay.
 NEOS shows a weak spectral modulation analogous to the expectations from the (3+1)\,$\nu$-oscillation within the systematic uncertainty in Fig.~\ref{fig:compare_ratio}.
 Because of the minimal difference between RENO and Daya Bay, the apparent modulation possibly comes from the NEOS obtained $\overline{\nu}_e$ spectrum as a result of an unknown uncertainty in the measurement, a sub-structure of the reactor $\overline{\nu}_e$, or active-to-sterile neutrino oscillations.
 Significant improvement of systematic uncertainties and an energy resolution is required for complete understanding of the observed differences in the $\overline{\nu}_e$ spectra.